Dervol03/watir-formhandler/README.md

 #### Version 2.6.0

-* Added #read_field method that works in the exact same way as #fill_in, but which returns the current value of a field.
+* Added #value_of method that works in the exact same way as #fill_in, but which returns the current value of a field.

 #### Version 2.5.0